 Swamp– Midtown.
 Located across the street from the football stadium (thus the name), this is considered a game day spot for casual American eats and alcohol.
 No trip to The Swamp should be without an order of gator bites – crispy marinated gator tail bits, with a mango chili puree.
 The brunch menu also includes specialty waffle selections, shrimp & grits, french toast, and eggs benedict prepared in several ways.

 The Top– Downtown – There is typically a minimum 45-minute wait on weekends to get into this hip spot known for its vegetarian and vegan options and modern take on American food.
 A must try when you head to Gainesville.
-For brunch,
+Brunch on Sundays.

 Vine Sourdough Bakery – Downtown – fresh, organic handmade bread, pastries, coffee, and pasta.
 They also partner with other area businesses and farms to provide their sourdough bread

 Many of the breakfast and dinner establishments serve lunch but for a lunch, the only place, check out:

-Daves New York Deli– only matzoh ball soup in Gainesville.
+Daves New York Deli– Great place for matzoh ball soup in Gainesville.
 Located in Tioga Town Center which is a bit of a drive from campus.
 Known for its authentic NY Pastrami and Corned Beef.

 Sababa– Downtown. order at the counter, best falafel, and Israeli cuisine